dangoslen/dangoslen-me-site/content/blog/avoid-making-enemies-during-code-reviews.md

 They can help spread knowledge, act as a conduit for mentoring, find bugs before they make it to production, etc.

-Unfortunately, code reviews also have a tendency to start conflict and create enemies.
+Unfortunately, code reviews also have a tendency to start conflicts and create enemies.

 While some conflict can be healthy, when two developers begin to "go at it" in a review, you lose all of the benefits of the review.